ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 ## Step 2: Create a Satellite location
 {: step}
 1. Complete the form to create your Satellite location:
-- Provide a name
+- Provide a name.
-- Resource group
+- Choose a Resource group
+- Enter name for the host zone.

-- Zones 1, 2, and 3 should retain their respective default values: zone-1, zone-2, zone-3
+Zones 1, 2, and 3 should retain their respective default values: zone-1, zone-2, zone-3
+{: note}

 2. Click `Done editing` to complete your Satellite creation.

 ![Fill out form to create satellite location](images/satellite-location.png)